ygboucherk/prima-pool-server/docs/protocol/overview.md

   re-registration.
 - **Pool server** — the control plane.
 Issues identities, maintains per-model waitlists, forms clusters, and (in relay fallback) orchestrates connectivity.
+- **Cluster (ring)** — an ordered group of workers serving one model, formed when the waitlist's combined `memory_allocated_mb` meets the model's requirement. prima.cpp treats members as a **ring**: `peers[]` in the cluster config is an ordered list (index 0 = ring head) and the server is authoritative for that order.
+All members must agree on the same ring for the model to assemble.
 - **Relay node** — a dedicated, publicly reachable WireGuard relay.
 Not part of the control plane;
   it only forwards cluster traffic when a direct path between members is unavailable.
 Relays are separate machines, operated independently of the pool server.